-In regard to the way I prepare “Salad in a Jar,” several people have left comments/questions about the use of a plastic knife to cut lettuce.
-They claim it deters brown cut edges, thus avoiding the need to vacuum-pack lettuce for those who desire to store cut lettuce long term.
+It’s question time again, folks!
+Regarding how I vacuum-seal lettuce into Mason jars, several people have left comments/questions about using a plastic knife to cut lettuce.
+They claim it deters brown cut edges, thus avoiding the need to vacuum-seal lettuce for those who desire to store cut lettuce long term.

 I decided to test it for myself, so I chopped some hearts of Romaine with a plastic knife and some with a metal knife.

 I prepared three jars:

 Jar #1: Hearts of romaine lettuce cut with a plastic knife, stored in a securely-covered glass jar, but not vacuum-packed.

 Jar #2: Hearts of romaine lettuce sliced with a plastic knife, then vacuum-packed.

 Jar #3: Hearts of romaine lettuce, swiftly chopped with a metal knife and then vacuum-sealed.
 This is the way I always prepare lettuce.

 Interesting, don’t you think?
 The two vacuum-packed jars, one cut with a metal knife and one cut with a plastic knife, still look as fresh as the day I packed them.
 No brown edges.
 But that jar on the left, cut with a plastic knife, but not vacuum-packed?
 Yuk!!

 The answer to the question: “Does a plastic lettuce knife keep lettuce from browning?”